CodeYourFuture/syllabus-archive/react/classes-optional/lesson.md

 }
 ```

-So when do we use the `class` keyword and when do we use function components?
-Class components have special super powers called *state* and *lifecycle* (which we will look at later).
-The rule of thumb is to use functional components, unless you need to use the special super powers of *state* or *lifecycle*.

 Here are the steps to follow to convert from a functional component into a class component:

 1. Import the `Component` variable by changing the React import to: `import React, { Component } from 'react';`